maxchang3/hexo-markmap/README.md

 [![NPM](https://nodei.co/npm/hexo-markmap.png)](https://nodei.co/npm/hexo-markmap/)

 # hexo-markmap
-A hexo plugin insert mindmap in your hexo blog by markmap (new rebuild).
+Insert mindmap in your hexo blog by markmap.

 From now all the syntax like html codes, links, inline code, markdown  KaTeX, Codeblocks is possible to use.